In the inner courtyard of the Vipiteno Town Hall, a Roman altar stone from the year 200 AD can be admired

 council hall admission fees on request

 The inner courtyard with the Mithras Stone is freely accessible during the opening hours of the Town Hall.
+Closed on public holidays.
 Council hall accessible only upon request (+39 0472 723700).